 Who can participate in SAI programs?

 While we manage a great group of SAI-affiliated universities, we welcome students from all universities, no matter their affiliation status.
-If you have any questions about how your students can participate, please contact University Relations staff.
+If you have any questions about how your students can participate, please contact Academic Relations staff.

 What services does SAI offer?